 Baxter Fire Department:

-- Baxter Fire Department maintains one medically trained person on shift that responds within the city limits to medical calls, alongside EMS.
+- Baxter Fire Department maintains one medically trained person, either AEMT or Paramedic, on shift that responds within the city limits to medical calls, alongside EMS.
 Their engine is equipped with an AED and a variety of equipment.

 Algood First Responders:

 - This is a group of volunteers that responds within the city of Algood.
 They have an AED, a variety of equipment, and multiple levels of training, including Emergency Medical Responders, EMT-B, AEMT, and Paramedic.